 On the one hand, chronic inflammation often leads to increased cancer risk, and on the other, cancer has also shown to promote inflammation throughout the body, increasing pain (4).

-CBD can act as an anti-inflammatory by decreasing oxidative stress and systemic inflammation.
+CBD can possibly act as an anti-inflammatory by decreasing oxidative stress and systemic inflammation.
 Oxidative stress triggers your immune system, which can actually damage healthy cells.
-Lowering both of these symptoms reduces pain from inflammatory diseases like cancer (5).
+Lowering both of these symptoms may possibly reduce the pain from inflammatory diseases like cancer (5).

 Arthritis is a type of inflammation in joints that can worsen with age.
 This often results in stiff and painful movements.